vadimcn/codelldb/MANUAL.md

 stepping rather than source-level stepping.

 ![disassembly view](images/disasm.png)

+## Excluded Callers

+Sometimes you may want skip breakpoints when called from certain code paths.
+This is particularily relevant for "on throw" exception breakpoints in programs that use exceptions as a part of "normal" control flow.

+When stopped on a breakpoint, you can right-click a frame in the CALL STACK panel and choose the "Exclude Caller" item.
+Afterwards, the debugger won't stop on that breakpoint location, if the excluded caller appears anywhere in the call stack.
+You can see and manage current exclusions in the EXCLUDED CALLERS panel.

 ## Formatting
 You may change the default display format of evaluation results using the `Display Format` command.